Sherwin Williams 11 Best Tan Paint Colors

-THE TOP 10 TANTALIZING TANS FROM SHERWIN WILLIAMS
+THE TOP 10 TANTALIZING TANS & WARM NEUTRALS

 Ummm, pardon?
-What’s the difference between tan and beige?
-I thought they were the same thing.
+There’s a difference between tan and beige?

-They are DOING the same thing – looking like warm neutrals, but they’re doing it differently.
-Like greige vs. taupe or white wine vs. rose, beige and tan are kissin’ cousins as they ARE related, but they have key features that set them apart.
+You bet your cute little booty there is.
+Sure, they’re doing the same thing – looking like warm neutrals, but they’re doing it differently.
+Like greige vs. taupe or white wine vs. rose, beige and tan are kissin’ cousins as they’re related, but they have key features that set them apart.

 WHAT MAKES A COLOR BEIGE?

 Beige paint colors tend to look warmer in a more ‘golden’ way.
-This means they often have more orange-yellow or orange-pink undertones in them.
+This means they often have more orange-yellow or orange-pink undertones.

 FUN FACTS ABOUT BEIGE PAINT COLORS